1262 Westwood Blvd. Los Angeles, CA 90024 | map |

 Crack reporter Kevin Roderick had the story of the August 2010 sale to Bigfoot Entertainment on LA Observed: "Majestic Crest in Westwood sold."
 See Patrick Goldstein's post for the L.A.
 Times: "Robert Bucksbaum on Selling the Crest Theatre."
 Bigfoot is a Venice-based international firm involved in film and TV production and financing.
 Also see a 2010 Times article "Indie filmmaker Bigfoot..."

 It was operated for Bigfoot by Carmike Cinemas, a large chain headquartered in Georgia.
 Bigfoot is a major shareholder in Carmike Theatres.
 It was their only California site.
 They were advertising it as the Bigfoot Crest.
 The theatre was upgraded in late 2010 with digital projection and 3-D capability.

 Carmike closed the Crest in early October 2011 and Bigfoot put it up for sale in December 2011.
 According to a story on LA Curbed, the asking price was $4.5 million, or at the time it was available on a lease for $16,000 per month on a triple net basis.

 The theatre was on the market all during 2017.
 In 2018 the "for sale" signs came off the marquee and the listing on Loopnet noted that it was "off market."
 The listing at one time had noted that the asking price was $5,875,000.
 There had been several interested parties (including with the Actors Hall of Fame) but deals had fallen through.
-David Thind of Coldwell Banker Commercial (310-442-1625) was the broker for the deal with UCLA that was announced October 25, 2018.
-See some details at the top of the page.
+David Thind of Coldwell Banker Commercial, 310-442-1625, was the broker for the deal with UCLA that was announced October 25, 2018.

 The Crest in the Movies: